Christianity touches every area

 Honest, faithful work has always been respected and appreciated in this

-today’s “leisure classes” now include those on church and government
+today’s “leisure classes” now include those on government, community, and

 welfare.
 Years ago,

 writer after writer rightly denounced the lazy as thieves and beggars…

 Men or women with no business, nothing to

 do, are an absolute pest to society.
 They are thieves, stealing that which

 is not theirs; beggars, eating what they have not earned; drones, wasting

 the fruits of others’ industry; leeches, sucking the blood of others;

 evil-doers, setting an example of idleness and dishonest living; hypocrites,

 shining in stolen and false colors; vampires, eating out the life of the